sanjaysampat/SanjaySwiftUI/README.md

     * To handle timer oriented events, the use of (a) Timer.publish(every:...), .onReceive(...) and (b) DispatchQueue.main.asyncAfter(deadline:...)
     * Work-In-Progress - Will develop a puzzle game to match Name with Signatures and Photos.

-16. Changed from AppDelegate and SceneDelegate to App protocol introduced in XCode 12.
+16. Changed from AppDelegate and SceneDelegate to App protocol introduced in XCode 12 and iOS 14.0
+    * The application starts from "@main struct SwiftUIViewAppWrapper" in SwiftUIViewApp.swift

 17. PushNotifications : ( from MenuView )
     * CreateLocalNotificationView with user selectable timer and Notification title, subtitle and body.